 Obstructed breathing can greatly affect your quality of life.
-A deviated septum can also cause problems such as chronic nosebleeds, nasal pressure, or sinus infections.
+A deviated septum can also cause problems such as chronic nosebleeds, nasal pressure, sinus infections, or snoring.
 Septoplasty surgery at my San Francisco plastic surgery practice gently adjusts the inner structures of the nose so patients can finally breathe comfortably and freely.

-Up to 80% of people have septums that are deviated to some degree.
+Up to 80% of people have deviated septums.
 However, if you have a major deviation due to genetics or injury, a bit of medical attention can make life much easier.
-Curious if this treatment is right for you?
+Curious if septoplasty is right for you?
 Here are a few answers to frequently asked septoplasty questions.

 What is septoplasty?
 How is the surgery done?